 Last week we published the transcript of an interview with a former Senior Account Manager at TTD (The Trade Desk), who managed one single account, Procter & Gamble.
 Bam!
 Nailed it.

 Do I really need to convince you that the full transcript is worth a read?
 Either you’re in for highly efficient knowledge gain, or you’re out.
-If you’re in, then here’s 20,000 more expert call transcripts, available instantly.
+If you’re in, then you can request access to Stream’s expert transcript library here.